 3. Use Aluminum Foil

 Since cats aren’t fans of aluminum foil due to how it looks, feels, and sounds when walked on, it can work to keep your cat off forbidden furniture.
 Simply place a few strips of aluminum foil on the furniture you want to keep your cat away from.
-If your cat does jump on a table, chair, or couch covered with strips of aluminum foil, he’ll most likely jump down quickly.
+If your cat does jump on a table, chair, or couch covered with strips of aluminum foil, they will most likely jump down quickly.

 4. Try Double-Sided Tape